filedesless/HTLLBB/README.md

 - You must setup a MySQL database, and fill in the ConnectionString details.

+- Make sure "utf8mb4" is the charset used by your database schema

 - Setup NGINX to serve the backend as a reverse proxy

 >A sample NGINX config for reverse proxy could look like: